felixlaumon/grunt-tailor/README.md

 # grunt-custom

-Customize files to be concatenated
+Customize files to be concatenated.

+When building a modulaized framework, you will need to provide a way for your end users to customize which modules to be included in their build.
+This tools give your users a easy way to customize the final build.
+For example: `grunt custom:+slideshow,+gallery,-event`

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-custom`